-The Ohio Media School was opened in 1986 to respond to the needs of area radio and television stations for entry-level positions in their industry.
-The School, located at 4411 Montgomery Road, Suite 200, in Norwood, Ohio is equipped with administrative offices, classrooms and radio and TV studios.
-The School is accessible to students via highways and state interchanges, and offers handicapped access and free parking.
+The Ohio Media School-Main Campus in Cleveland, Ohio began training students in Radio and Television Broadcasting in 1986.
+The Colorado Media School was opened in 2001 to respond to the needs of area radio and television stations for entry-level positions in their industry and was initially called the Ohio Media School-Colorado Campus.
+The Colorado Media School, located at 4380 South Syracuse Street in Denver, Colorado is equipped with administrative offices, classrooms and audio and TV studios.
+The School is located in the heart of Denver, Colorado and is fully accessible to students via major highway and state interchanges.
+In addition, Colorado Media School, offers handicapped access and free parking to students and visitors.